Kong/lua-resty-worker-events/README.markdown

 are available.

-The return value will be `true` when it handled all events, `false` if it was already in polling-loop, or `nil + error` if something went wrong.
+The return value will be `true` when it handled all events, `false` if it was already in a polling-loop, or `nil + error` if something went wrong.
 The `false` result generally happens when posting an event from an eventhandler.
 The eventhandler was called from `poll`, and when posting an event, the post methods will also call `poll` after posting the event, causing a loop.
 The `false` result simply